stijn-dejongh/ars-rethorica/manuscript/BookOne.md

 {class: part}
-# Book One: Purposes and Definitions of Rhetoric
+# I: Purposes and Definitions of Rhetoric